microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

 During the labs in the workshop, you will need:

 - An AAD tenant where you are a global admin. and an Azure subscription in that same tenant.
-- M365 E5 licenses (or a trial for these licenses configured) in that same tenant .
+- M365 E5 licenses (or a trial for these licenses configured) in that same tenant.

 **[MCAPS non-prod subscriptions](https://dev.azure.com/OneCommercial/NoCode/_wiki/wikis/NoCode.wiki/12/Hybrid-Subscription) are the most convenient way for you to meet all these pre-requites**, and the lab activities assume that you have configured an external subscription via [https://aka.ms/MCAPSNewAzureSub](https://aka.ms/MCAPSNewAzureSub).

 ## Introduction

 Munson's Pickles and Preserves has a large number of developers on their team, working on a variety of projects.
 One of those projects is the Team Messaging System.
 A challenge that Munson's Pickles and Preservers has with development is getting developers machines configured properly in a timely manner when they need to work on these projects.

 Developers occasionally will also be working on two projects simultaneously that require different configurations or various version for the same software packages, making it challenging to keep their development computer consistent when working on the two projects.
 In the past, MPP has also had issues with one developer’s computer being configured slightly differently that another developer’s so the code they were developing behaved differently in different circumstances.

 Within Microsoft Azure, Microsoft has created Microsoft Dev Box as a solution for addressing this issue.
 It allows an organization to create a virtual desktop environment geared specifically at developers.
 This allows organizations to ensure that developers are working from machines configured the same way with the same version of software deployed to them.
 In these next few tasks, you'll configure a Microsoft Dev Box environment.

-## Task 01 - Deploy the necessary prerequisites required for a Microsoft Dev Box
+## Task 01 - Deploy the necessary prerequisites required for a Microsoft Dev Box (20 minutes)

-Before standing up Dev Boxes for the developers at Munson's Pickles and Preservers to use, they have some prerequisite tasks that need to be done in order to ensure that developers have the right permissions and network access in place and can access the resources required for their.
+Before standing up Dev Boxes for the developers at Munson's Pickles and Preservers to use, there are certain prerequisite tasks that need to be done in order to ensure that you have the right permissions and network access in place and can access the resources required for the rest of these exercises.

 In this first task you will walk through some of those base configurations that are needed to stand up a Microsoft Dev Box in Azure.
 This includes a Dev Center where all the projects will live.
 The projects where you can add the virtual machines configured specifically for that project, as well as the network these development virtual machines will be attached to.
 This ensures users can login with the Azure AD account as well as that they are able to access other resources on the network.